Yasir Hussain: Jokes about Pathans

-Yasir Hussain has received criticism from Pathan community for mocking their language Pashto and often trying to elicit racist responses from audiences toward Pathan jokes.
+Yasir Hussain has received criticism from Pathan community for mocking their language Pashto and trying to elicit racist responses from audiences toward Pathan jokes.

 Comments about Turkish actors

 Yasir Hussain was also criticized for his unwelcoming attitude towards Turkish actors and actresses when they came to act in Pakistani ads.
 He got trolled on every post for his fights but some celebrities agreed he was being bullied and the trolling was getting too much.